A Cinderella Story: Starstruck

 A Cinderella Story: Starstruck is a 2021 American teen comedy musical film written and directed by Michelle Johnston and starring Bailee Madison and Michael Evans Behling.
-It is a standalone sequel to A Cinderella Story: Christmas Wish (2019), and the sixth installment of A Cinderella Story film series.
+It is a stand-alone sequel to A Cinderella Story: Christmas Wish (2019), and the sixth installment of the A Cinderella Story film series.
 The film was released digitally on June 29, 2021, and on DVD on July 13, 2021.